-21 states have hit their peak 7-day average of new COVID-19 cases this week - Local News 8
+21 states have hit their peak 7-day average of new Covid-19 cases this week - Local News 8

 Herd immunity is not the way out of pandemic, experts say

-The idea of letting the virus run unchecked through communities “misses the basic point that we’re all connected,” former director of the US Centers for Disease Control and Prevention Dr. Thomas Frieden told CNN’s Wolf Blitzer.
+The idea of letting the virus run unchecked through communities “misses the basic point that we’re all connected,” Dr. Thomas Frieden, former director of the CDC, told CNN’s Wolf Blitzer.

 A vaccine could be available to some groups by the end of the year.
 But some politicians hoping to reverse the economic havoc from the pandemic have embraced the idea of letting the virus spread until enough people have been infected and developed immunity that there is no where for it to spread next.